EdeanBadr/LiveStreamingPipeline/README.md

    python3 -m http.server 9999
    ```

+Connect to the server using a compatible WebRTC client or browser-based application to begin streaming.

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or want to add new features, please open an issue or submit a pull request.